saniaahmad6/gamesite/README.md

    Memory game to remember the old pattern along with the new sequence.

 ## Technologies used:
-HTML,CSS, Bootstrap, JavaScript and JQuery library
+HTML,CSS, Bootstrap 5, JavaScript and JQuery library
 ## View Latest Active GitHub Page